SAP-archive/reason-markdown/README.md

 #### Ordered list

-You can create a Ordered list by starting a line with a number followed by a dot and a blank.
+You can create an ordered list by starting a line with a number followed by a dot and a blank.
 The enumeration of the list items will start at the first items number.
-All following number are ignored.
-You can use a Ordered list the same way as a Unordered list
+All following numbers are ignored.
+You can use an ordered list the same way as an unordered list.

 ```
 1. Start a list with this pattern